mykidong/cascalog-avro-lzop-example/README.md

 # cascalog-avro-lzop-example

-A Cascalog example to write/read Lzop compressed Avro data to/from lfs using Cascalog.
+A Cascalog example to write/read Lzop compressed Avro data to/from Lfs using Cascalog.

 ## Usage